momonala/focus-stack/README.md

 ---
 ## Installation

 `focusstack` can be installed by running `pip install focusstack`.
-It requires Python 3.6.0+, OpenCV, and numpy.
+It requires Python 3.6.0+, OpenCV<3.4.2, and numpy.

+You can use OpenCV 4.X+, but since the SIFT algorithm is proprietary, you must set `use_sift` in the source code to False.

 Alternatively, you can install from source:
 ```bash